Here, compliments of a Google Translated German livejournal entry:

 I was born in Indianapolis, Indiana and came of age at the height of the preppy craze.
 For some unfathomable reason, my grandparents had a subscription to The New Yorker.
 Every week, I’d paw through it, daydreaming of a glamorous future in which I’d be a celebrated stage actress, living in sin with some hot, devoted trumpet player in a Greenwich Village loft with a skyline view I’ve since learned is possible only from downtown Brooklyn or the western shores of New Jersey.

 After graduating from Northwestern University with an impractical, expensive degree in guess what, I embarked on an exciting career as a waitress, with occasional time-outs for globetrotting of the dirty backpack, banana pancake variety.

-Then I had to write another book in case you pride yourself on hating kids or break out in hives at the thought of reading another birth story.
+Then I had to write another book.
+Didn’t want to alienate readers who hate kids or break out in hives at the thought of reading one more birth story.
 That one is No Touch Monkey!
-And Other Travel Lessons Learned Too Late The The East Village Inky guerilla marketeering squad thinks it’d make an excellent present for the special dirty backpackers in your life.
-Should they happen to enjoy it, perhaps they could go on Amazon and post a glowing customer review, to counteract all the nasty ones posted by readers of less discriminating tastes.
+And Other Travel Lessons Learned Too Late.
+Our guerilla marketeering team advises me that it would make an excellent present for the special dirty backpackers in your life.
+Should they happen to enjoy it, perhaps they could go on Amazon and post a glowing customer review, to counteract all the nasty reviews of the first edition, posted by readers of less discriminating tastes than yours.

-Figuring that it might be a good idea to let the fertile fields of autography lay fallow for a while, I wrote my first children’s book, Always Lots of Heinies at the Zoo, Actually, I guess that one’s got its autobiographical side, too, seeing as how it was inspired by an observation Inky made when she was four.
+Figuring that it might be a good idea to let the fertile fields of autography lay fallow for a while, I wrote my first children’s book, Always Lots of Heinies at the Zoo, Actually, that one’s got its autobiographical side, too, seeing as how it was inspired by an observation Inky made when she was four.
 Dan Santat did the illustrations, and also insisted that the photos on the back flap feature our butts instead of our heads.